1Poseidon3/FAT32/README.md

 # FAT32
-Emulation of a FAT32 file system written in C
+Source code for the emulation of a FAT32 file system written in C

 Disclaimer: I hate C. I don't know what I'm doing in C. I don't know good programming practices in C. Please don't make fun of me.